Fordham & Dominion Brewing Company

 Fordham & Dominion Brewing Company, founded in 2007 in Dover, Delaware, is a brewery that produces a variety of craft beers and craft sodas.

 The brewery produces two brands, the Fordham brand and the Dominion brand, under one operation.
-Since 2007 the two breweries joined together as one business and by 2009 both brands were then produced together in Dover, Delaware.
+In the early 2007 the two breweries joined together as one business and by 2009 both brands were then produced together in Dover, Delaware.
 The brewery, as a whole, brews over 20 different styles of beer, both year-round and seasonal products.
 The brewery also makes specialty soda under the Dominion name, including Root Beer, Orange Cream, Black Cherry, and Ginger Ale.

 History

 From 1996 to 2006, Old Dominion hosted an annual beer festival that showcased small brewers from around the region, as well as some breweries from around the US and Europe.
 The festival featured more than 50 breweries and live music.
 The three-day event was held each year on the last full weekend of June; management and organization of the festival was given over to Vintage 50, which now hosts the event twice a year, in June and October.